Stressed about college application essays? Here’s the answer…

 Things like free laundry can matter too!
 Here’s more on that.

-Colleges with rolling admissions.
+Colleges with Rolling Admissions

-Currently, there are no Ivy league schools that utilize rolling admissions, but plenty of other great schools do.
-A Rolling admission option is also popular for many law schools.
+Currently, there are no Ivy League schools that utilize rolling admissions, but plenty of other great schools do.
+A rolling admission option is also popular for many law schools.
 Some schools might accept rolling admissions applications for certain programs, while others have firm deadlines.

 Some colleges with a rolling admission program include: